Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

+*Date: 22 November 2024*

+I began the second section of unit 6, which started from the fundamental theorem of Calculus.
+I also did a bit of research to better understand why it works the way it does.

+---

 *Date: 21 November 2024*

 Today, I completed the first section of unit 6 on integrals and took notes of all the key points I learned in this section: